 ||Learn more about the UWSOM application process and selection factors by watching the

 spring/summer forum sessions, or attending an

 American Medical College Application Service (AMCAS), a centralized application processing service.
 On this primary application, you will designate the medical schools you are applying to.
 For UW School of Medicine, the deadline for submitting this application is

-Certify your state residency.
+Certify your state residency, if you are a resident in one of the WAMI states.
 Wyoming, Alaska, Montana, and Idaho applicants are required to provide certification of declared legal residence.
 Certifications from past applications are not valid for the current year.
 Contact your state residency office

 Idaho for these materials.
 Your materials will be processed by your state's certifying officer and sent to our admissions office.
 Please do not send residency materials to the University of Washington admissions office.
 Be aware that each state has different deadlines for these materials, some as early as beginning of October.

 Residency Certification page has information about what documents you may need to supply for residency verification.